The White Bird and His Wife

-The White Bird and His Wife is an East Asian folktale published as part of the compilation of The Bewitched Corpse.
-Scholars related it to the cycle of the animal bridegroom: a human woman that marries a supernatural husband in animal form and, after losing him, has to seek him out.
+The White Bird and His Wife is an East Asian folktale published as part of the compilation of The Bewitched Corpse, a written collection of folktales from Asia.
+Scholars related it to the cycle of the animal bridegroom: a human woman who marries a supernatural husband in animal form and, after losing him, has to seek him out.

 Origin

 The Tales of the Bewitched Corpse is a compilation of Indo-Tibetan stories that was later brought to Mongolia and translated to Mongolic languages.
 The collection is known in India as Vetala Pañcaviṃśati, in Tibet as Ro-sgrung, in Mongolia as Siditü kegür, and in Oirat as Siddhi kǖr.

+In this regard, Mongolian linguist Tsendiin Damdinsüren noted the existence of two Tibetan compilations of Vetala tales, one with 13 chapters and the other with 21.
+Also, both versions were mentioned in the work The Book of the Son, written in 11th century.
+Lastly, the divergence in contents between the Indian Vetala and the Tibetan versions, according to Damdinsuren, may indicate the latter were original works, instead of an adaptation or translation.
+In the same vein, according to Tibetologist Françoise Robin, there are more than 20 versions of the compilation in the Tibetan-speaking zone alone, and their common versions contain between thirteen and twenty-five stories, with some even reaching up to 75 tales.